Call Us Today 713-225-6200

 While you may already be showing up for significant events, you should also prioritize getting involved with the more mundane activities in your child’s life, like shopping for school clothes or taking them to the dentist.

-A court often looks at each parent’s involvement in their child’s life and the parent’s availability for parenting decisions.
+A court often considers each parent’s involvement in their child’s life and availability for parenting decisions.
 You can demonstrate your availability by showing up regularly for your child.

 2. Help Make Important Decisions for Your Child

-Depending on your current situation, you may be able to share in making important decisions affecting your child.
+Depending on your current situation, you can share in making important decisions affecting your child.
 Such decisions may be about your child’s:

 Your court order may specify that you share the right to make these decisions in cooperation with the child’s other parent.

-This requires you to be involved in your child’s life regularly and to learn how to communicate and cooperate with your child’s mother.
-Work to set aside any differences so you can openly discuss your child’s well-being.
+This requires you to be regularly involved in your child’s life and to learn how to communicate and cooperate with his or her mother.
+Work to set aside differences so you can openly discuss your child’s well-being.

 3. Don’t Miss Scheduled Visitation Time